pydata/xarray/doc/user-guide/hierarchical-data.rst

 Mapping Custom Functions Over Trees
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can map custom computation over each node in a tree using :py:meth:`xarray.DataTree.map_over_subtree`.
+You can map custom computation over each node in a tree using :py:meth:`xarray.DataTree.map_over_datasets`.
 You can map any function, so long as it takes :py:class:`xarray.Dataset` objects as one (or more) of the input arguments,
 and returns one (or more) xarray datasets.

 .. note::

-    Functions passed to :py:func:`~xarray.DataTree.map_over_subtree` cannot alter nodes in-place.
+    Functions passed to :py:func:`~xarray.DataTree.map_over_datasets` cannot alter nodes in-place.
     Instead they must return new :py:class:`xarray.Dataset` objects.

 For example, we can define a function to calculate the Root Mean Square of a timeseries